How Smoke and Fire Damage Can Affect Your Commercial Property

 - Hot work hazards (cutting, welding)

-This includes things such as fire extinguishers for different types of fire, fire blankets and fire buckets.
-But, simply having this equipment in the building is not enough.
-Anyone present in the building should know where the nearest safety equipment is, the safe way to use it and the steps they should take once they’ve used it.
+However, simply having this equipment on site is not enough to avoid damage.
+Anyone present in the building should know where the nearest safety equipment is, the safe way to use it and the steps they should take once the fire has been extinguished.

-Sprinklers can be an expensive addition to a commercial property, but they can stop a fire from spreading.
-This will save you money from damaged building elements and stocks, but most importantly, sprinklers will save lives.
+Sprinklers can be an expensive addition to a property, but they can stop a fire from spreading from room to room.
+This will save you money from damaged building elements and stocks, but most importantly, sprinklers can save lives.

-Dust extractors are a great way to keep workplaces clean and sanitary, and a better place to work overall.
+Dust extractors are a great way to ensure your workplace is clean and sanitary, providing a better work environment for your employees.
 They’re especially important if your business is using commercial property to manufacture products where dust and particles are often released into the air.

-However, this dust can act as fuel when left to build up inside of dust extractors, a simple ignition can cause a huge fire that will burn hot and quick.
-Cleaning them regularly and having strict maintenance schedules will avoid this build-up and lessen the chances of a fire.
+However, dust can act as fuel when left to build up inside of dust extractors, a simple ignition can cause a huge fire that will burn hot and quick.
+Cleaning ducts regularly and having strict maintenance schedules will avoid this build-up and lessen the chances of a fire.

 Does Liability Insurance Cover Fire Damage?

-Whether your insurance covers fire damage based on liability will depend entirely on the policy you have taken out.
+Whether your insurance covers fire damage due to liability depends entirely on the specifics of your insurance policy.

-Our experts have all of the professional equipment and technical knowledge needed to restore the business, and spot any potential problems that you could be facing down the line, and resolve them.
+Our experts have all of the professional equipment and technical knowledge needed to swiftly restore the property and spot any potential problems that you could be facing down the line.

-Get In Touch With Rainbow International For Expert Help!
+Get In Touch With Rainbow Restoration For Expert Help!

 Our team of experts understand how important your business is to you and how speed is of the essence so you can get back to regular operations.
-They’ll be ready to tackle any type of fire damage and smoke restoration and will support you throughout the entire process, so get in touch to enlist their help today.
+They’ll be ready to tackle any type of fire damage and smoke restoration and will support you throughout the entire process.